Beyond the Simple Power Law: A Bayesian Analysis of 897 Pulsar Spectra: Discussion

 \subsection{Distribution of spectral indices}

 Our analysis confirms and refines the established distribution of pulsar spectral indices.
-For the 121 pulsars best fit by a simple power law, the spectral indices follow a Gaussian distribution with a mean of $-1.61 \pm 0.74$ (\Fig{fig:alpha_distribution}), consistent with previous studies \citep[e.g.][]{Jankowski_2018,bates_pulsar_2013}.
-Furthermore, our analysis confirms the trend that MSPs have steeper spectral indices.
-For the 20 MSPs best fit by a simple power law, the mean spectral index is $-1.94$, notably steeper than the mean of $-1.55$ for non-MSPs in the same category (see \Fig{fig:alpha_msp}).
+For the 121 pulsars best fit by a simple power law, the spectral indices follow a Gaussian distribution with a mean of $-1.61$ and a standard deviation of $0.74$ (\Fig{fig:alpha_distribution}), consistent with previous studies \citep[e.g.][]{Jankowski_2018,bates_pulsar_2013}.
+Furthermore, our analysis confirms a modest trend toward steeper spectral indices for MSPs.
+For the 20 MSPs best fit by a simple power law, the mean spectral index is $-1.94$, compared with $-1.55$ for non-MSPs in the same category (see \Fig{fig:alpha_msp}).

 Crucially, we find that the choice of spectral model significantly impacts the inferred spectral index.
 As shown in \Fig{fig:alpha_comparison}, the distributions for curved models are distinct.
-Pulsars fit with a low-frequency turn-over model have a steeper mean index of $-2.45 \pm 0.96$.
-Those fit with a high-frequency cut-off have a flatter mean index of $-1.03 \pm 1.01$.
+Pulsars fit with a low-frequency turn-over model have a steeper mean index of $-2.45$ and a standard deviation of $0.96$.
+Those fit with a high-frequency cut-off have a flatter mean index of $-1.03$ and a standard deviation of $1.01$.

 This demonstrates that forcing a simple power-law fit onto a curved spectrum can systematically bias the measured spectral index.
 The steep indices associated with turn-over models may reflect the underlying spectrum before low-frequency absorption, while the flatter indices of cut-off models may indicate the onset of a high-frequency attenuation process.
 These distinct distributions provide new, model-dependent insights for linking spectral shapes to their physical origins.